GaloisInc/BESSPIN-Tool-Suite/docs/cyberPhys/configuration.md

 ## The cyberPhys Extra Targets INI File

 In the list of the loaded configuration sections, the `target` section was absent.
 This is because the tool allows each cyberPhys target to have different settings (with some limits).
 This extra configuration is provided in an extra file.
 A suitable template can be found in the default file [cyberPhys.ini](../../cyberPhys.ini).
 It is already populated with an INI `DEFAULT` section, and empty targets section.
 If `nTargets` is set to `N`, then this file has to have `N` sections from `target1` to `target${N}`.
 Naturally, any missing setting from the `target${x}` section will be assigned the value from the `DEFAULT` section.
 The target's settings are explained in [targets.md](../base/targets.md).

+It is worth mentioning that some settings are unmixable, i.e. they have to have consistent values across all targets.
+These settings are: `useCustomTargetIp`, `useCustomHwTarget`, and `vcu118Mode`.
+Please refer to [base/configuration.md](../base/configuration.md) and [targets.md](../base/targets.md) for more information about these settings.